SOP for Scrap Classifications in Soap Industry

 A-Type

-Flashes generated post stamping and bar rejections after stamping due to defects against IPQC parameters or bar rejections before wrapping is to be used as A-type online.
+Flashes generated post-stamping and bar rejections after stamping due to defects against IPQC parameters or bar rejections before wrapping are to be used as A-type online.

-Line de wrapping preferably to be done to get the cake this might get generated due to wrapping defect on AQL parameters or due to Machine settings.
+Line de-wrapping is preferably to be done to get the cake this might get generated due to wrapping defects on AQL parameters or due to Machine settings.
 COMPANY QA will keep monitoring the process and keep control of the activity.

 B Type Scrap

-Wrapped stock need to be de wrapped online into the clean plastic buckets & the manufacturing supervisor will ensure that the naked cake after de wrapping is free from any foreign material.
+Wrapped Stock needs to be de-wrapped online into clean plastic buckets & the manufacturing supervisor will ensure that the naked cake after de-wrapping is free from any foreign material.
 This will be also used as online recycling.

 Soap bar mfg.-scrap classification, segregation and addition